 Mr Lam started his career with KPMG in Beijing and London, where he qualified as a Chartered Accountant.
 Since 2000, he has pursued a career in investment banking at HSBC Investment Bank and Barclays in London and Asia.
 From 2007 to 2012, he was a Partner at Fenchurch Advisory Partners, a leading UK investment banking firm focused exclusively on advising financial institutions on mergers and acquisitions and capital markets transactions.
 Mr Lam was a Cambridge Commonwealth Trust scholar and holds a BA (Honours) and MA (Cantab) in Economics from Cambridge University.
 He also has a Diploma in Mandarin Chinese from Renmin University of China.

-Directorship in other listed companies: African Domestic Bond Fund (Stock Exchange of Mauritius)
+Directorship in listed companies: MCB India Sovereign Bond ETF and African Domestic Bond Fund (Stock Exchange of Mauritius)